Alcumus/devops-challenge/README.md

 Fork this repository.

 * Provide instructions on how to create the server.
+- first run Terraform
+-- ensure you have the right credentials in the tfvars file for access_key and secret_key -- run init-terraform.sh
+-- this will set up your resources

+- Then Ansible
+-- ensure you check the location for PEM key for access to the ec2 -- name the file ~/.ssh/test-devops.pem
+-- run init-ansible.sh

 * Provide a script that can be run periodically (and externally) to check if the server is up and serving the expected version number.
 Use your scripting language of choice.

+- this was a simple bash script to check for the content of the returning HTML
+- you can make this into a cron
+-- run sh runnable-html-body.sh

-* Provide scripts for the install steps (it doesn't have to be a single script)
+* Provide scripts for the install steps (it doesn't have to be a single script) -- listed in above

 * Alter the README to contain the steps required to:
   * Create the server.
   * Run the checker script.